secretlifeof/juhuui/README.md

 ## Vanilla taste

 If you like vanilla or svelte you can use the exported css function.
 This can be used without setup.
+CSS rules are added to a style tag.

 ```js
 import { css } from 'juhuui';